Daniel9091/ttsky-verilog-template/docs/info.md

 ## How it works

-Explain how your project works
+Explain how your project works, Completado

 ## How to test

-Explain how to use your project
+Explain how to use your project, Completado

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any, Completado